melikamezgi/melikamezgi/README.md

 ---

 ### 🌱 Currently Learning
-- Python automation for SEO
+- Python automation and scripting
-- Data-driven decision making
+- Data-driven analysis and decision making
+- Learning fundamentals of AI and machine learning

 ---